bilke/craft-master/README.md

 Instructions for installing and configuring a new project using [Craft](http://buildwithcraft.com/).

-Use of these tools indicate that you have read, understand, and accepted Craft's [Terms and Conditions](http://buildwithcraft.com/license).
+Use of these tools indicates that you have read, understand, and accepted Craft's [Terms and Conditions](http://buildwithcraft.com/license).
 Definitely give those a read before doing anything else.

 ## Dependencies